jhammarstedt/katacoda-scenarios/ghactionDemo/step2.md

  if [ -f requirements.txt ];
  then pip install -r requirements.txt; fi
 `
 These commands install the dependencies we need for our action using pip.
-The dependencies are defined in the requirements.txt file which we will create later.
+The dependencies are defined in the requirements.txt file which we have already created.

-`python test.py` This command will run a simple Python script that prints out a message.
+`python test.py` This command will run the simple test.py script that prints out a message.

 The documentation for the setup python action is available [here](https://github.com/actions/setup-python)